Configure the Amazon IoT Greengrass Core software - Amazon IoT Greengrass

 -Xint

 Instructs the JVM not to use the just-in-time (JIT) compiler.
 Instead, the JVM runs in interpreted-only mode.
-This mode is slower than running JIT compiled code; however, the compiled code doesn't use any space in memory.
+This mode is slower (potentially 20 times slower for deployments on low-end systems) than running JIT compiled code; however, the compiled code doesn't use any space in memory.

 For information about creating configuration merge updates, see Update component configurations.